 The Mon live in village settlements from the last three or four hundred years.
-Their houses are similar to Thai homes, except that they are always situated east and west.
+Their houses are like Thai homes, except that they are always situated east and west.
 They are rectangular, wood-framed houses raised above ground on poles.
-The walls and floors are made of woven bamboo mats, and the roofs are made of thatch.
+They make the walls and floors out of woven bamboo mats.
+They make roofs out of thatch.
 The wealthier Mon may live in homes with plank walls and floors.
 There is a verandah in front and a kitchen at the back of the house.
-A monastery is located in each village.
+There is a monastery in each Mon village.

-Most of the Mon are peasant farmers, although a few are merchants and craftsmen.
-The farmers generally raise fruits or vegetables.
-Irrigated rice is their principal crop, and it is grown for both consumption and trade.
+Most of the Mon are small time farmers, although a few are merchants and artisans.
+The farmers raise fruits or vegetables.
+Irrigated rice is their principal crop, and they grow it for both consumption and trade.
 The wet rice farmers cultivate their fields with plows drawn by buffalo or oxen.
-Vegetables, sugar cane, and pineapples are grown in home gardens.
+They grow vegetables, sugar cane, and pineapples in home gardens.
 Supplementary crafts for the men include carpentry and brick making; while the women engage in pottery, weaving, and basket-making.
-Some of the men have full-time jobs as blacksmiths.
+Some men have full-time jobs as blacksmiths.

-Mon families are not particularly patrilineal (male-dominated), except when dealing with the "house spirit."
-This deity is located in the home of the eldest living male of a lineage.
-The spirit's clothing and gear hang in a basket on the southeastern post of the house.
+Mon families are not patrilineal (male-dominated), unless dealing with the "house spirit."
+This deity is in the home of the eldest living male of a lineage.
+The spirit’s clothing and gear hang in a basket on the southeastern post of the house.

 The Mon do not have formal weddings.
-Instead, when a boy and girl decide to marry, the boy's parents ask for the blessing of the girl's parents.
-The groom is allowed to move in with the bride and her family for up to three years.
-The couple then establishes their own separate household.
+Instead, when a boy and girl decide to marry, the boy’s parents ask for the blessing of the girl’s parents.
+The groom may move in with the bride and her family for up to three years.
+After that time, the couple establishes their own separate household.

+The Mon people were the first to embrace Theravada Buddhism in Mainland Southeast Asia.
 Buddhist monks act as mediators between villagers and the spirits.
-Other practitioners include shamans (priests or priestesses), doctors, astrologers, and witches.
-Witches often cause illnesses or spirit possession.
-The Buddhists believe that a sick person has an insufficient accumulation of merit, so offerings are made to the Buddha images on his behalf.
-To alleviate the illness, shamans (mostly women) put on "spirit dances," at which time they usually become possessed by evil spirits.
+Other practitioners include shamans (priests or priestesses), witch doctors, astrologers, and witches.
+The Mon people believe that witches often cause illnesses or spirit possession.
+The Buddhists believe that a sick person has an insufficient accumulation of merit, so their friends and family make offerings to Buddha images on his behalf.
+To ease the illness, shamans (mostly women) put on "spirit dances," at which time they usually become possessed by evil spirits.
 The doctor then seeks to exorcise the spirits by reciting chants.